Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ## Manifests

-A MAP SHALL contain two manifests: the application manifest and the package manifest.
-The package manifest shall be stored in `/etc/holoscan/pkg.json`, and the application manifest shall be stored in `/etc/holoscan/app.json`.
-Once a MAP is created, its manifests are immutable.
+A MAP SHALL contain two manifests: the Application Manifest and the Package Manifest.
+The Package Manifest shall be stored in `/etc/holoscan/pkg.json`, and the Application Manifest shall be stored in `/etc/holoscan/app.json`.
+Once a MAP is created, its manifests are expected to be immutable.

 ### Application Manifest

 The Application Manifest file provides information about the MAP's Application.

-- Application Manifest MUST define the type of the containerized application (`/etc/holoscan/app.json#type`).
+- The Application Manifest MUST define the type of the containerized application (`/etc/holoscan/app.json#type`).

   - Type SHALL have the value of either `service` or `application.`

-- Application Manifest MUST define the command used to run the Application (`/etc/holoscan/app.json#command`).
+- The Application Manifest MUST define the command used to run the Application (`/etc/holoscan/app.json#command`).

   - When not provided, the MAP will be considered invalid and not runnable by MONAI Deploy Application Runner and hosting services that comply to MAP specification.

-- Application Manifest SHOULD define the version of the manifest file schema (`/etc/holoscan/app.json#api-version`).
+- The Application Manifest SHOULD define the version of the manifest file schema (`/etc/holoscan/app.json#api-version`).

-  - Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.
+  - The Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.

   - When not provided, the default value `0.0.0` SHALL be assumed.

-- Application Manifest SHOULD define the version of the MONAI Deploy SDK used to create the Application (`/etc/holoscan/app.json#sdk-version`).
+- The Application Manifest SHOULD define the version of the MONAI Deploy SDK used to create the Application (`/etc/holoscan/app.json#sdk-version`).

   - SDK version SHALL be provided as a [semantic version](https://semver.org/) string.

   - When not provided, the default value `0.0.0` SHALL be assumed.

-- Application Manifest SHOULD define the version of the application itself (`/etc/holoscan/app.json#version`).
+- The Application Manifest SHOULD define the version of the application itself (`/etc/holoscan/app.json#version`).

-  - Application version SHALL be provided as a [semantic version](https://semver.org/) string.
+  - The Application version SHALL be provided as a [semantic version](https://semver.org/) string.

   - When not provided, the default value `0.0.0` SHALL be assumed.

-- Application Manifest SHOULD define the application's working directory (`/etc/holoscan/app.json#working-directory`).
+- The Application Manifest SHOULD define the application's working directory (`/etc/holoscan/app.json#working-directory`).

   - The Application will execute with its current directory set to this value.